The Search Landscape

 The Search landscape is set to change yet again.
-Google have just announced that they are experimenting with a new “mobile-first” index which will eventually take precedence over the current Index.
+Google have just announced that they are experimenting with a new “mobile-first” index which will eventually take precedence over the current IndexPreview Changes (opens in a new tab).
 What this means is that Google will begin to rank websites in it’s search results based on their mobile content and user experience first.
 This has the potential to rock the applecart and see quite dramatic changes in the search listings.
 Quick to alleviate fears, Google have stated that you shouldn’t see too much change initially as they softly role out the new Index.
 How true this will be is anyone’s guess.

 To put it all into context, Google’s spiders crawl the web indexing websites as if browsing from a desktop point of view.
 Recently, however, mobile search took over that of Desktop, and as a result, Google have responded by introducing this new Index.
 According to Google, they wish to represent the majority of their users - which just happen to be mobile.